ckswilliams/modOpenREM/docs/install.rst

 ..
 Note::

     Windows notepad will not recognise the Unix style line endings.
-    Please use an editor such as Notepad++ if you can, else use WordPad – on the View tab you may wish to set the Word wrap to 'No wrap'
+    Please use an editor such as Notepad++ or Notepad2 if you can, else use WordPad – on the View tab you may wish to set the Word wrap to 'No wrap'

 Database settings